benjann/cdist/README.md

-Adjusting the wage distribution of non-unionized and unionized workers to a common distribution of characteristics using distribution regression; the graph then shows the difference in the unadjusted and adjusted density curves.
+Adjusting the wage distribution of non-unionized and unionized workers to a common distribution of characteristics using distribution regression; the graph shows the difference in the unadjusted and adjusted density curves.

     cdist lnwage grade tenure c.ttl_exp##c.ttl_exp i.south i.smsa, ///
         by(union) pooled decomp pdf(#99)